Chapter 18. Scanning the system for security compliance and vulnerabilities

 Because the data can only be unsealed if PCR hashes values match the policy used when sealing and the hashes can be rewritten, add a strong passphrase that enable you to unlock the encrypted volume manually when a value in a PCR changes.

-If the system cannot automatically unlock your encrypted volume after an upgrade of the shim-x64 package, follow the steps in the Clevis TPM2 no longer decrypts LUKS devices after a restart KCS article.
+If the system cannot automatically unlock your encrypted volume after upgrading the shim-x64 package, see the Red Hat Knowledgebase solution Clevis TPM2 no longer decrypts LUKS devices after a restart.

 4. The volume can now be unlocked with your existing password as well as with the Clevis policy.